filipjarolim/create-filip-app/README.md

 1. Run the command and follow the prompts
 2. Select your preferred package manager
-3. Choose UI components to install
+3. Choose Components to install from the catalog
 4. Configure additional options
 5. Let the CLI set up your project automatically